3NoobDevs/3NoobDevs/README.md

 - 👋 Hi, We, @3NoobDevs
-- 👀 We're interested in Front-End
+- 👀 We're interested in Front-End Development
 - 🌱 We're currently working on a Mini-Project